 Today Charles Keeler is known as a poet and author of The Simple Home, but in the 1890s he was best known as a naturalist.
-After graduating from the University of California, Berkeley, he took at job at the California Academy of Sciences (then located south of Market Street in San Francisco).
-In 1893 he wrote a long monograph for the Academy called “Evolution of the Colors of North American Land Birds,” a work admired at the time but whose science is today almost completely discredited.
+After graduating from the University of California, Berkeley, he rather remarkably landed a plum job at the California Academy of Sciences (then located on Market Street in San Francisco) as director of their Natural History Museum.
+In 1893, he wrote a long monograph for the Academy called “Evolution of the Colors of North American Land Birds,” a work admired at the time but whose science is today almost completely discredited.

 We who know California think it the most glorious of lands.
 The winds of freedom blow across its lofty mountains and expansive plains.
 There is something untamed and elemental about its wildernesses, and a tender charm about its pastoral valleys.
 The everlasting seas thunder upon its bold, granite headlands, the pines lift their heads almost into the snow of its mountain tops, the sequoias rear their peerless shafts along the north coast and in isolated Sierra groves, while in the great interior valleys grow the dark, venerable live-0aks; the sycamores sprawl their hoary trunks aloft, and willows and alders wave their delicate foliage beside the streams. … In this land I invite you to wander with me, seeking out the birds.
 If we but look for them we shall find them everywhere.
 If we but listen to them, the desert as well as the garden shall resound with their songs.